Elqui Valley, a must-see Tourist Destination

 Organizacion Turistica Valle de Elqui

-Small town of pre-Columbian roots located in the commune of Paihuano, 107 km east of La Serena and 37 km South West of Vicuña.
-Before taking its current name, it was called La Greda and then La Union, which was replaced in 1936 by the current Pisco Elqui.
+A small town with pre-Columbian roots, located in the commune of Paihuano, 107 km east of La Serena and 37 km southwest of Vicuña.
+Before adopting its current name, it was known as La Greda and later La Unión, which was changed in 1936 to Pisco Elqui.

-It is a special place for those who enjoy nature, full of vineyards because its main activity is the Pisco industry, grape brandy from the Andes that had its origin in the sixteenth century.
-Its main square is characterized by beautiful trees and next to it is the Nuestra Señora del Rosario Church, finished building in 1922, made with materials brought from Europe.
-Its tower of more than 30 meters height can be seen from afar, the temple is constituted by a central nave and two aisles, with religious images brought from France.
+This charming town is a haven for nature lovers, surrounded by vineyards as its main activity is the production of pisco, an Andean grape brandy that originated in the 16th century.
+The town's main square is adorned with beautiful trees, and next to it stands the Nuestra Señora del Rosario Church, completed in 1922 with materials brought from Europe.
+Its tower, standing over 30 meters high, is visible from a distance.
+The church features a central nave and two aisles, with religious images imported from France.

 Montegrande

-Small village located 98 km from La Serena and 31 km from Vicuña, commune of Paihuano, declared in 1990 a National Monument under the category of Typical Zone.
-It is especially known for having been the town where the Nobel Prize poet Gabriela Mistral lived during her childhood.
-Among its streets are still the house, school and tomb of the distinguished author.
-You can take guided tours through the old architecture of the town, the central square, the church, and the pisco industry.
+A small village located 98 km from La Serena and 31 km from Vicuña, in the commune of Paihuano, it was declared a National Monument in 1990 under the category of Typical Zone.
+The village is especially known as the childhood home of Nobel Prize-winning poet Gabriela Mistral.
+Among its streets are her childhood home, school, and tomb.
+Guided tours are available to explore the town's historic architecture, the central square, the church, and the pisco industry.

 Astronomical Tours in Elqui Valley